FilipDominec/FZU14_Raman_maps/README.md

 ## Programmer tips

-While this was intended as a quick-and-dirty tool to replace the not-user-friendly software from the Raman lab, it incorporates few non-trivial tricks that could be useful elsewhere:
+While this was intended as a quick-and-dirty tool to replace the cumbersone OEM software from the Raman lab, it incorporates few non-trivial tricks that could be useful elsewhere:

 * Isoluminant rainbow colormap (missing in matplotlib!)
 * Isoluminant two-color mapping (dtto)